 Pursuant to the terms of the Preferred Stock, on (i) the date that a registration statement registering the shares of Class A common stock issuable upon the conversion of the Preferred Stock is declared effective by the SEC or (ii) the date on which a "Significant Transaction Event" occurs, as defined in our amended and restated certificate of incorporation, such shares of Preferred Stock will automatically convert into shares of Class A common stock of Stronghold Inc. on a one-to-one basis, subject to certain adjustments as set forth in our amended and restated certificate of incorporation.
 Correspondingly, pursuant to the Stronghold LLC Agreement, preferred units in Stronghold LLC automatically convert into Stronghold LLC Units on a one-to-one basis under like circumstances (subject to corresponding adjustments).
-All of the outstanding shares of Preferred Stock will convert into shares of Class A common stock in connection with this offering and, correspondingly, all of the preferred units in Stronghold LLC will convert into Stronghold LLC Units.
+All of the outstanding shares of Preferred Stock will convert into Stronghold LLC Units.